Onterrio Smith: Minnesota Vikings

-Smith was selected in the fourth round (105th overall) of the 2003 NFL Draft by the Minnesota Vikings.
+Smith was selected in the fourth round (105th overall) of the 2003 NFL draft by the Minnesota Vikings.
 After the draft, he shaved the letters "S.O.D." ("Steal of the Draft") into his head.
 His career in Minnesota and the National Football League lasted just three seasons (two active, one on suspension).

 As a rookie in 2003, Smith rushed the ball 107 times for 579 yards and five touchdowns.
 The next season, he ran the ball 144 times for 544 yards and two touchdowns, which led the Vikings who had injury problems at running back.

 In May 2005, Smith was detained at the Minneapolis-Saint Paul International Airport for carrying dried urine and a "mysterious" device that was later identified as a Whizzinator (a sex simulator toy, often used alternatively to beat drug tests).
 In June, he was suspended for the entire 2005 season after a third violation of the NFL's substance abuse policy.

-On Wednesday, April 26, 2006, Smith was released by the Vikings three days prior to the 2006 NFL Draft and more than a month away from the end of his suspension.
+On Wednesday, April 26, 2006, Smith was released by the Vikings three days prior to the 2006 NFL draft and more than a month away from the end of his suspension.

 Winnipeg Blue Bombers

 Smith signed with the Winnipeg Blue Bombers of the Canadian Football League on May 12, 2006.
 He reported to training camp 20 pounds over his playing weight, and he suffered a foot injury on the first day of practice, which prevented him from participating until near the end of training camp.
 He was released on June 11, 2006.

-On April 3, 2007, the Minnesota Star Tribune reported that Smith had applied for reinstatement to the NFL after a two-year suspension, but he has not played in the league again.
+On April 3, 2007, the Minnesota Star Tribune reported that Smith had applied for reinstatement to the NFL after a two-year suspension.

 Post-football

 At 4:00 A.M. on May 2, 2008, Smith was pulled over at the intersection of Morrison Avenue and Disk Drive in Sacramento, California by police Sgt.
 Matt Young.
 Smith was then arrested on suspicion of DUI, and was booked on a misdemeanor DUI charge as well as a traffic warrant.
 His bail was set at $3,746.

+Following his career, Smith withdrew from football, but later got back into it when his son, Onterrio Junior, showed an interest in it.
+Onterrio Junior debuted for the Sacramento State Hornets as a wide receiver in the fall of 2023.